 A very warm welcome to Year 4.

 Miss Tembey -.
-I have taught at Travis for the last 5 years, in year 2, 3 and 4 and have enjoyed every minute.
+I have taught at Travis since 2015, in year 2, 3 and 4 and have enjoyed every minute.
 I enjoy reading and creating my own stories.
 I love drawing and spending time with my two children.
 We love to go on lots of adventures and explore new places.
 My favourite football team is Carlisle United and I get to as many games as I can!

 Mrs Marklew - This is my 6th year at Travis, and my 11th year teaching altogether.
 Over that time, I have taught children in year 2 up to year 6.
 My favourite subjects are Maths and Art.
 I'm pretty musical and love singing, and I can play the guitar.
 When I'm at home, I'm busy looking after my two young boys and we love playing, baking, visiting the Yorkshire Wildlife Park, music and generally exploring.

-Mrs McCurdy - I’ve taught at Travis for the last 10 years in various year groups from year 1 to year 5.
+Mrs McCurdy - I’ve been at Travis since 2010 in various year groups from year 1 to year 5.
 I love encouraging the children to believe in themselves and helping them to aspire to be the best that they can be.
 Outside of school, I enjoy travelling, swimming, baking and reading.
 I’m kept incredibly busy with my two young sons and we can often be found exploring in the great outdoors.
 I love anything Disney and I’m also a huge Harry Potter fan!

 Please try to read with your child at least three times a week and record it in their reading record book.
 This can be the school banded book or a book from home.
 It is important to check that, as well as becoming more fluent, the children understand what they are reading, especially as they begin to read longer and more complex books.
 This can be done by discussing the book afterwards, or during reading.
 Talk about the characters, setting or main events.
 Encourage children to develop empathy by focusing on characters' emotions and motivations and summarising the pages they have just read.